shpml/fundamentals/03_chapter/02_lessontemp.md

 }
 ```

-If your selected font is more than one word, capitalize both words and put them in quotation marks.
+If your selected font is more than one word, capitalize both words and put them in quotation marks:

 ```css
 h1 {